-Introduction: Pharmaceuticals in the waters of the Great Lakes are becoming an increasing threat to the organisms that live in it and the human populations that consume its waters.
+Pharmaceuticals in the waters of the Great Lakes are becoming an increasing threat to the organisms that live in it and the human populations that consume its waters.
 The residual drugs are measured in parts per million and parts per billion and, as small as that might be, they have been found accumulating in and saturating the tissues of aquatic life.
 Studies concerning drug effects on fish and other aquatic organisms are indicating slower reaction time to predators, changed eating habits, and reproductive abnormalities.

-Details: The drugs enter the rivers and lakes from improper disposal and human excrement flowing into the sewage treatment systems.
+The drugs enter the rivers and lakes from improper disposal and human excrement flowing into the sewage treatment systems.
 In addition, consumer products such as soaps, toothpastes, fertilizers and herbicides add to the situation.
 According to a study done by the International Joint Commission more than 1400 waste treatment plants in the U.S. and Canada discharge 4.8 billion gallons of treated effluent into the Great Lakes basin on a daily basis.
-At this time, waste treatment facilities in general are not designed to completely eliminate these types of chemicals.
-Furthermore, there are not federal guidelines on the amount of pharmaceuticals allowed in waste or drinking water, although the EPA is studying this situation.
+At this time waste treatment facilities in general are not designed to completely eliminate these types of chemicals.
+Furthermore, there are not federal guidelines on the amount of pharmaceuticals allowed in waste or drinking water although the EPA is studying this situation.
 Waste water treatment plants using activated sludge treatment, ozonation and carbon filters are more effective at removing unwanted chemicals from sewage and drinking water, but these processes come at a high price for the municipalities proposing to use them.

-While it is understandable that many of these products are useful in maintaining our health, we can make efforts in the meantime to handle and dispose of these drugs and chemicals in a safer way.
-Unused drugs, prescription and over-the-counter, can be taken back to pharmacies and law enforcement centers for proper disposal.
+While it is understandable that many of these products are useful in maintaining our health, we can make efforts in the meantime to handle and dispose of these drugs and chemicals in a better way.
+The FDA recommends that unused medicines be mixed with coffee grounds or cat litter, so others cannot consume them.
+Also, unused drugs, prescription and over-the-counter, can be taken back to pharmacies and law enforcement centers for proper disposal.